daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-26-Hatchery-Day-Preparing-Lifestage-Carryover-Project-for-Sampling.md

 tags: Oyster Growth Husbandry Survival
 ---

+This post details preparations for oyster sampling for Lifestage Carryover project.

 # Overview

 Today I went to Point Whitney to clean, organize, and measure growth and survival of oysters in the lifestage carryover project.
 See previous posts on this project in [my notebook here](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/categoryview/#wsg-usda) and [Eric's notebook here](https://eric-ess.github.io/notebook/).